realavocado/RealAvocado/README.md

-- 👋 Hi, I’m @RealAvocado
-- 👀 I’m interested in cooking
+# Hi there 👋!
+- I’m now a master student in Computer Science at New York University and I used to work as a backend developer at Whale Cloud.
+- I have experience in Full-Stack development, database development, cloud computing and DevOps.
+I'm focusing on cloud computing and DevOps right now.
-- 📫 How to reach me Letian.Jiang123@outlook.com
+- Feel free to reach me at Letian.Jiang123@outlook.com.
+I look forward to any form of collaboration and communication.

 <!---
 RealAvocado/RealAvocado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.